mp4mcd/experiment/README.md

-# experiment
+# Experiment!
-Just messing around.
+- Just messing around.
+- Having fun.
+- Will have dinner soon.